State Management

 Sharing Within an Environment

-Scalr workspaces have the option to limit which workspaces can access the state.
+Scalr workspaces have the option to limit which workspaces can access the outputs.
 Workspace owners can allow the following sharing options:

 - All workspaces in an environment